ternandsparrow/wild-orchid-watch-pwa/README.md

 citizen science data collection for orchids in Australia.
 Uses OAuth from, and uploads obsversations to [iNaturalist](https://inaturalist.org/).

+Thinking of forking this for your own iNat project?
+That's a great idea!
+The code is tailored for our specific use case but we hope it provides most of the solution and you just need to adapt it for your questions (obs fields) and branding.
+High level steps on how to tackle this [are here](./ARCHITECTURE.md#high-level-steps-to-set-this-project-up-from-scratch).

+# Users
+This app (actually it's a website that behaves like an app) is deployed to https://app.wildorchidwatch.org and you can use it directly from there.
+There is no need to deal with the source code unless you're a developer working on changes to WOW.

+Observations submitted via this app will be *directly* uploaded to the [WOW iNaturalist project](https://www.inaturalist.org/projects/wild-orchid-watch-australia).
+This app is a client for iNaturalist with a focus on:
+  - ease of use for citizen scientists
+  - only dealing with orchids
+  - making it as easy as possible to submit detailed observations to the iNat project

+This app is not the only way to submit observations to the iNat project, but it is the best because it's tailored for this specific use case.

 # Developers

 ## Quickstart